 Create a Saved Audience From Scratch

-To create a Saved Audience from scratch, go to the “Audiences” section of either Ads Manager or Power Editor…
+To create a Saved Audience from scratch, go to the “Audiences” section of Ads Manager…

 Click the “Create Audience” button at the far right and select “Saved Audience.”

 Now create the audience as you normally would within the ad set.
 Select custom audiences, countries, ages, genders, interests, connections, or whatever you want.
 Then name and save it.